ALL STATE DATA UPDATED FOR 2021!

 Alabama SSDI Hearing Wait Times & Approval By Office

 Alabama is part of the Social Security Administration’s “Region 4,” which is headquartered in Atlanta, George.
 There are 4 hearing offices in Alabama.
 You can see waiting times for hearings & case dispositions for each office below, with comparisons to Alabama and National Averages.

 The “Hearing Wait Time (Months)” is, on average, how long it takes in between when an applicant asks for a Hearing and when that hearing occurs.

 The “Average Disposition Time (Days)” is, on average, the number of days in between when an applicant asks for a Hearing, and when the Administrative Law Judge who hears their case actually makes a decision on that case.

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, both Alabama, across the state, and certain offices in Alabama, are lagging behind the national average.
+As the table here and the chart below indicate, in 2020, both Alabama, across the state, and certain offices in Alabama, are lagging behind the national average.
 Alabama is ranked 26th for average wait time for hearing.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.